AdobeDocs/federated-audience-composition.en/help/compositions/activities/fork.md

 Follow these steps to configure the **Fork** activity:

 1. Add a **Fork** activity to your composition.
-1. Click **Add transition** to add a new outbound transition.
+1. Select **Add transition** to add a new outbound transition.
 By default two transitions are defined.
 1. Add a label to each of your transitions.

     ![](../assets/fork.png)